Pitt HexAI Research Laboratory

 Director, Pitt HexAI Research Laboratory

-Director of Scientific Affairs, CPACE
+Director, Division of Scientific Affairs, CPACE

-Director, Pitt AI Summer School
+Chair, Pitt AI Summer School

 Federal Grant Review Panelist (NIH & NSF)